EBiddlecome/codetest-0412cb98/README.md

-Here's an application to track your team members' tasks.
+#### Here's an application to track your team members' tasks.

-It's ~~intuitive, elegant, and fun to use!~~ still in development
+#### It's intuitive, elegant, and fun to use!

+This TDD/BDD implementation is super lightweight, and stores your task list in the current browser cache only.

+(And it's still in development!)